 Here’s a comprehensive list of protein-containing foods that have the green light on a keto vegetarian diet:

 If eating any soy products at all, try to stick to only those that are non-GMO and fermented (like organic tempeh).

 If you find your protein needs still aren’t being met, you could consider using an organic rice or hemp protein powder, but only use it as a supplement—not a regular meal replacement.
-Also, just remember that getting too much protein is a common ketogenic diet mistake that prevents you from entering ketosis.

 Be wary of packaged vegan and vegetarian meat substitutes: While these might be good substitutes for meat in terms of fat and protein, they might also contain a high amount of carbs.
 Be sure to check the carb content per serving, and consider the ingredients.
 Is it full or preservatives and fillers?
 Better meat substitutes would be any of the proteins mentioned above as well as portobello mushrooms or eggplant.